What’s better than a cookie? A whole-wheat chewy chocolate chip cookie, of course! This cookie will bring lots of smiles

 - 2 cups semisweet chocolate chips, (12 ounces)

-- Melt the butter in a heavy-bottom medium saucepan over low heat.
-Sift together the flour, salt, and baking soda, and set aside.
+- In a large bowl, sift together the flour, salt, and baking soda, and set aside.

 - Pour the melted butter into a mixer’s bowl.
 Add the granulated sugar and brown sugar.
 Cream the butter and sugars on medium speed.
-Add the eggs, milk, and vanilla extract, and mix until well combined.
+Add the egg, and vanilla extract, and mix until well combined.
 Slowly incorporate the flour mixture until thoroughly combined.
 Stir in the chocolate chips.
-Chill the dough.